No products in the cart.

 - Aluminum foil

-First, cover your baking sheet or roasting pan with aluminum foil.
+First, cover your baking sheet or roasting pan with parchment paper.
 This will help make cleanup easier later and protect your kitchenware in the long run.

-Layout your hemp flower on the cookie sheet.
-You can grind it up or break up the larger buds in order to create more surface area.
-If you are using a kief concentrate, sprinkle it on top of the buds on the pan, keeping in mind that the kief will make the batch more potent.
-If you’re using a roasting pan as opposed to a cookie sheet, you can also cover the pan with another layer of foil to keep the hemp smell to a minimum.
+Lay your hemp flower on the cookie sheet.
+Break up the larger buds in order to create more surface area.
+If you are using kief, sprinkle it on top of the buds, not directly on the parchment paper.
+If you’re using a roasting pan as opposed to a cookie sheet, you can also cover the pan with aluminum foil to keep the hemp smell to a minimum.

 Place the cookie sheet in your preheated oven for 45-60 minutes.
-When your flower is done decarbing, it will have turned a brownish color.
+Your flower should have a brown color and be brittle to the touch when it’s done decarbing.
 There are many different opinions on what works best for decarbing— some recommend leaving the hemp in the oven for 90 minutes to two hours at varying temperatures.
 Feel free to experiment, but make sure the temperature is never higher than 300F so as not to damage the CBD.

 Be aware that decarbing hemp flower is an aromatic process.
 Make sure your cohabitants are cool with having the entire house smell of cannabis before you place any hemp in the oven.